amishler/Post-Processed-Fair-Predictors/README.md

-Post-processing predictors to satisfy approximate counterfactual equalized odds.
+Code to post-process a binary predictor to satisfy approximate counterfactual equalized odds (counterfactualEO).

 The python code can be installed as a package by, for example, running "pip install -e ." from inside the top level counterfactualEO directory.